 The special registers are the same as the ones in the 2600/2700 series controllers and are set up for 2 axes of motion.
 For the MultiPro, use the first two registers.
 For example, register 14001 contains the current position of servo axis 1 and register 14002 contains the current position of servo axis 2.

-R/W indicates that the MultiPro can read and write to the register.
+NOTE: R indicates that the MultiPro can read the register and W indicates that the MultiPro can write to the register.

 Group Access Registers

 Group access special purpose registers display the same parameters for both axes.